 Marches, pilgrimages, parades, religious processions, motorcades all fall under processions that spread the word of a cause or issue.
 Along with these forms, individuals can promote and perform distinguished drama or music.
 These practices could include skits and pranks, performances of music or plays, and singing.

 The Cochran Firm aims to support your rights as an American.
 We stand behind you every step of the way.
 If you have exercised your First Amendment right and believe you have been wrongfully arrested during a peaceful protest, begin by reading our blog post Mistakes to Avoid if You Are Ever Arrested.
-To speak with a specialist, please contact our 24/7 call center at 1-800-THE-FIRM (673-1555) or send us a message on our website by clicking here.
+To speak with a specialist, please contact our 24/7 call center at 1-800-THE-FIRM (673-1555) or send us a message on our website.